Safe, secure, affordable and dispatchable carbon-neutral energy solutions by 2030, implemented globally by 2050

 The ETN Board and Project Board are supported by the ETN Office, which is situated in Brussels, Belgium, and acts as a secretariat for the organisation.
 The role of the ETN Office is to implement the strategy set by the Board, facilitate and coordinate the activities of the members, and disseminate the deliverables and results of their initiatives and projects.
 The ETN Office also monitors EU energy and research policies as well as research and technology development programmes.

 The ETN Office Also Supports ETN Technical Committees:

 - Condition Monitoring, Instrumentation and Control

 These Committees cover the most crucial areas of future gas turbine technology development.
 They serve as forums where the ETN members meet to share experiences and discuss ideas and initiatives, which can later be developed into initiatives and projects.

 The association maintains, has access to, or will have legal counsel available, and maintains policies and procedures that conform to local, state and federal laws, including the filing of necessary reports and documents (e.g. corporate documents, state and federal tax returns, etc.).

 Who we are

-ETN is a non-profit membership association, which brings together the entire value chain of the stationary gas turbine technology (power generation and mechanical drive) community globally.
+ETN Global is a non-profit membership association bringing together the entire value chain of the gas turbine technology community.